-1.1.
-NESA
+1.1 NESA

-1.1.1 NSW Education Standards Authority (NESA) is a statutory board which has the power to award students a Record of School Achievement (RoSA).
-To be eligible for this award, students must comply with the entry requirements, course restrictions and the rules and regulations set down by NESA.

-1.2.
-Minimum Study Programs

-- 1.2.1 For the purpose of the award of the Higher School Certificate, students must have satisfactorily completed all mandatory Year 11 course and adhere to a program of study involving: - 1.2.1.1.
-Two units of a NESA Developed course in English - 1.2.1.2.
-Ten HSC units of which at least 6 units must be 'NESA Developed' courses - 1.2.1.3.
-At least four subjects - 1.2.1.4.
-Three courses which must be of two units value or greater - 1.2.1.5.
-No more than 6 units of Science.
+- 1.1.1 NSW Education Standards Authority (NESA) is a statutory board which has the power to award students a Record of School Achievement (RoSA).
+To be eligible for this award, students must comply with the entry requirements, course restrictions and the rules and regulations set down by NESA. - 1.2 Minimum study program (see ACE Rule 12.1.1 for additional information) - 1.2.1 For the award of the Higher School Certificate, students must have satisfactorily completed all mandatory Year 11 courses and adhere to a program of study involving: - 1.2.1.1 Two units of a NESA Developed course in English. - 1.2.1.2 Ten HSC units of which at least 6 units must be NESA Board Developed courses. - 1.2.1.3 At least four subjects. - 1.2.1.4 At least 3 courses of 2 or more units . - 1.2.1.5 No more than 7 units of Science.

-1.3.
-Satisfactory completion of Higher School Certificate Course
+1.3 Satisfactory completion of Higher School Certificate course (see ACE Rule 4.1.2 for additional information)

-- 1.3.1 It is required that students: - 1.3.1.1.
-Demonstrate satisfactory participation in learning - 1.3.1.2.
-Apply themselves with diligence and sustained effort to set tasks and experiences provided - 1.3.1.3.
-Satisfactorily complete courses in a Year 11 pattern of study required by NESA - 1.3.1.4.
-Complete the requirements of each course including any necessary oral, practical or project work - 1.3.1.5.
-Perform the tasks required as part of the assessment program in each course - 1.3.1.6.
-Sit for any examination set as part of the course - 1.3.1.7.
-Satisfactorily completing the NESA's course on Ethical Scholarship 'HSC: All my own work'. - 1.3.1.8.
-Demonstrate a minimum standard of literacy and numeracy by sitting for online tests in reading, writing and numeracy - 1.3.1.9.
-Sit for and make a serious attempt at the required HSC exams.
+- 1.3.1 It is required that students: - 1.3.1.1 Demonstrate satisfactory participation in learning. - 1.3.1.2 Apply themselves with diligence and sustained effort to set tasks and experiences provided. - 1.3.1.3 Satisfactorily complete courses in a Year 11 pattern of study required by NESA. - 1.3.1.4 Complete the requirements of each course including any necessary oral, practical or project work. - 1.3.1.5 Complete the assessment tasks required as part of the assessment program in each course - 1.3.1.6 Sit for any examination set as part of the course. - 1.3.1.7 Satisfactorily complete the NESA's course on Ethical Scholarship 'HSC: All my own work'. - 1.3.1.8 Demonstrate a minimum standard of literacy and numeracy by sitting for online tests in reading, writing and numeracy. - 1.3.1.9 Sit for and make a serious attempt at the required HSC exams.